jk1834/BinomialAlgorithmComparisons/README.md

 While this shows how the comparison is more even when dealing with the dynamic programming approach and the memoization approach, 500 data points is a lot to comprehend, and the graph still looks a little muddy.
 To remedy this, the following results were put into a table, shows here.

 ![Table Comparison](https://github.com/jk1834/BinomialAlgorithmComparisons/blob/main/captures/binomialtable.jpg)

+As you can see, the dynamic programming approach is much faster than the memoization approach, on average.
+For more details in the code I used, and a more detailed report, refer to the BinomialReport.pdf and binomial.py files.
+All of the resulting data was pushed into BinomialData.xls.